AshleyTuscano/Stop-Windows-Update/README.md

 ### Download the complete repository

+1. [Download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/Stop%20WIndows%20Update.bat) the repository as a zip file.
-1. Unzip the downloaded folder at your desired location.
+2. Unzip the downloaded folder at your desired location.
-2. Right click on "Stop Windows Update.bat".
+3. Right click on "Stop Windows Update.bat".
-3. Click on "run as administrator".
+4. Click on "run as administrator".

 ![Run as Admin](https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/images/Click%20On%20Run%20as%20Admin.jpg)

-4. Click "Yes".
+5. Click "Yes".

 ![Click yes](https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/images/click%20yes.png)

-5. This is the final screen that will appear after completion.
+6. This is the final screen that will appear after completion.

 ![Run as Admin](https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/images/final.jpg)

-6. If you remember all the steps then you can delete the zip file.
+7. If you remember all the steps then you can delete the zip file.
 Only important file is "Stop Windows Update.bat"

 [➤ Home.](#Stop-Windows-Update)